If the selected element is a surface (slab, plate or wall), you’ll see the dialogue below:

 This can also be done by checking the check box before the degree of freedom. - enter a spring using a value.

-Examples on how to calculate a translational spring, can be found here. - enter a function (more info).
+Examples on how to calculate a translational spring, can be found here. - enter a function (see below).

 - enter the soil layers to be used.